pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 the neutral atom system, $R_i$ are the atomic position in Cartesian coordinates and $\hat{n} = \frac{1-\sigma^z_i}{2}$ is the number operator.

-Using directly Pulser requires deep knowledge on pulse-level programming and on how neutral atom devices work.
-Qadence abstracts out this complexity by using the familiar block-based interface for building pulse sequences in Pulser while leaving the possibility to directly manipulate them if required.

-Let's see it in action.

-!!! note
-    The Pulser backend is still experimental and the interface might change in the future.
+Notice that this interaction is **always-on** for any computation performed with the Pulser backend and cannot be switched off.

-## Generate pulses with Qadence
+## Pulse sequences with Qadence

 Currently, the backend supports the following operations: